minnanWei/LLMs-Competitive-Program-Generation/README.md

-If you want to generate programs in batches using code, you should:
+If you want to generate programs in batches using code,

 You can upload txt documents for batch generation of the program.